-In accordance with the requirements of RG45, this statement will be updated for any material changes that the RE becomes aware of, and in any event, at least every six months.
+In accordance with the requirements of RG45, this statement will be updated for any material changes that the RE becomes aware of, and in any event, at least every six months as at 31 March and 30 September each year.
 The updated statement will be included on the RE's website www.vascofm.com.